-RedTeam Security's web application penetration test service utilizes a risk-based approach to manually identify critical application-centric security flaws in all in-scope applications.
-RedTeam Security's web application penetration test combines the results from industry-leading scanning tools with manual testing to enumerate and validate vulnerabilities, configuration errors, and business logic flaws.
-In-depth manual application testing enables us to find what scanners often miss.
+RedTeam Security's web application penetration test utilizes a risk-based approach to manually identify critical application-centric security flaws within all in-scope applications.
+RedTeam Security's web application pen testing combines the results from industry-leading automated tools with manual testing to enumerate and validate security vulnerabilities, configuration errors, and business logic flaws.
+In-depth manual application testing enables us to find what a vulnerability scanner often misses.

-Using this approach, RedTeam Security's comprehensive Web Application Penetration Test covers the classes of vulnerabilities outlined in the Open Web Application Security Project (OWASP) Top 10 and beyond:
+Using this cybersecurity approach, RedTeam Security's comprehensive Web Application Penetration Test covers the exploitable vulnerability classes outlined in the Open Web Application Security Project (OWASP) Top 10 and beyond:

-RedTeam Security’s web app penetration testing methodology is a consistent process based on industry-standard practices used for each pen test we perform.
+RedTeam Security's web app penetration testing is a consistent process based on industry-standard cybersecurity practices for each pen test we perform.
 Experience has shown our clients and us that our proven web application penetration testing methodology works.

 The information-gathering phase consists of Google search engine reconnaissance, server fingerprinting, application enumeration, and more.
 Information gathering efforts result in a compiled list of metadata and raw output to obtain as much information about the application's makeup as possible.
-Reconnaissance includes web application footprinting, metafile leakage review, service enumeration, and operating system and application fingerprinting.
-The purpose of this step is to map the in-scope application and prepare for threat identification collectively.
+Reconnaissance includes web application footprinting, metafile leakage review, listing services, operating system functions, and application fingerprinting.
+This step maps the in-scope application to prepare for identifying exploitable vulnerabilities collectively.

 During the Information Gathering phase, RedTeam Security will:

-Through testing, RedTeam Security's penetration testers actively try to force your web applications to leak information, disclose error messages that can be exploited, or reveal versions and technologies used.
+Through testing, RedTeam Security's penetration testers actively try to force your web applications to leak information and disclose error messages that can be exploited or reveal versions and technologies.

-With the information collected from the previous step, the testing process transitions to identifying security issues in the application.
-This typically begins with automated scans initially but quickly morphs into manual testing techniques using more pointed and direct tools.
+With the information collected from the previous step, the testing process transitions to identifying security vulnerabilities in the web application.
+This step typically begins with automated scans but quickly morphs into manual testing techniques using more pointed and direct tools.
 During the threat modeling step, assets are identified and categorized into threat categories.
-These may involve sensitive information, trade secrets, financial documents, etc.
+These may involve sensitive data, trade secrets, financial documents, etc.

 During this phase, RedTeam Security will: